Eb0nY-April14/wigalleria_v1/README.md

 * Go back to your code and in the same directory as the "manage.py" file, create a file called "env.py" which will be used to store your secret environment variables" as these variables must be hidden and should not be publicly visible.
 Add your "env.py" file to the ".gitignore" file so that when you push your code to GitHub, the secret environment variables and secret keys will not be visible for everyone to see.

-In the "env.py" file, import the os (operating system) library and use it to set a couple of environment variables which are:
+* In the "env.py" file, import the os (operating system) library and use it to set a couple of environment variables as follows:

     i.
 Set "DATABASE_URL" and then paste in the URL copied from Heroku earlier i.e os.environ["DATABASE_URL"] = "Paste in Heroku DATABASE_URL Link"

     ii.
 Add your secret key as this should not be visible on GitHub too.
 It will be made up by you and can comprise of whatever you like or search for secret key generator tool online and use it to generate one.
 An example of how to add it is shown below: os.environ["SECRET_KEY"] = "Make up a randomSecretKey"

     iii.
 Save the env file

 * Copy the "SECRET_KEY" value above and add it to your "Config Vars" on Heroku so go back to Heroku dashboard, click on the "Settings" tab and under the "Config Vars" section, click on the "Reveal Config Vars" button once again.
 In the first pair of empty text box provided, type "SECRET_KEY" in one and its value copied earlier from "env.py" file into the other box i.e
 SECRET_KEY, “randomSecretKey” and click the "Add" button next to it.
 Repeat same with all your stripe public and secret keys i.e PUBLIC_KEY, SECRET_KEY, STRIPE_SECRET_KEY and STRIPE_WH_SECRET